yelouis/IUI_Wiki_Comp/README.md

 <p>
 <em>Wikipedia</em><sup><a href="https://www.wikipedia.org/">[1]</a></sup> is a well known and widely used source of information.
 Wikipedia is massive<sup><a href="https://en.wikipedia.org/wiki/Wikipedia:Size_comparisons#:~:text=Currently%2C%20the%20English%20Wikipedia%20alone,million%20articles%20in%20309%20languages.">[2]</a></sup>,
 and its information is largely crowdsourced.
-As a result it is impossible<sup><a>[citation needed]</a></sup> to manually evaluate the continuously growing number of articles.
+As a result it is impossible<sup><a href="">[citation needed]</a></sup> to manually evaluate the continuously growing number of articles.
 Even so, Wikipedia users should be able to check the quality/credibility of the articles that they are using.
 Thus, we propose <strong>Wikiscore</strong>: an automated version of the evaluation process that will give users a quality score and a confidence score for each article they want to use.
 </p>